aarontheninetyninth/Honse/README.md

 ## Ongoing development - Moon plan 🌒

-Dogecoin Core is an open source and community driven software.
+Honsecoin Core is an open source and community driven software.
 The development process is open and publicly visible; anyone can see, discuss and work on the software.